A-kly/School-Vault/Cmput361/Lecture 02 - Tokenization.md

 	- gesellschaft (company)
 	- angestellter (employee)
 - **Should we break that down into four tokens?**
+	- Keep full phrase and index it?
+	- also break it down and index it?
+	- do both?
+	- show the best results! (long word is more rare, rank those results higher)
 - Similar examples in many other languages: Dutch, Swedish, Turkish, Nunavut Inuktitut...
-### Typical CMPUT361 exam question
+### Typical CMPUT361 exam question (SIMILLAR TO ON EXAM)
 > Recall that in some languages, like German, some phrases are spelled by concatenating words into a single, and potentially very long, compound word.
 Explain the benefits and the drawbacks of a tokenizer that splits a long compound word into the constituent words and then normalizes each of them.
+- Benefits:
+- [p] More results for partial query match
+-
 ## Bidirectionality
 - Arabic is read "right-to-left", except when we run into Arabic numerals!
 - ![[Pasted image 20240116131606.png]]